 Our Houses provide our pupils with a sense of belonging, helping to develop their self-confidence.

 We believe the House system is an important element of school life which supports each pupil’s development.
 Our Houses provides the opportunity for children of different ages to come together and celebrate each other’s achievements, helping to develop a real understanding of our School’s aims and objectives and promote a healthy spirit of competition.

 Pupils at Heatherton are allocated to one of three School Houses, comprising of students from different age groups.

 Mars – whose members wear red

 Venus – whose members wear blue

 At Heatherton, our Houses also provide an environment for cooperation and competition.
-House Points are given for positive work and behaviour and there is a competition to see which is the most successful House is at the end of each term, with awards made to its members.
+House Points are given for positive work, behaviour and inter-house competitions to see which is the most successful House at the end of each term, with awards made to its members.

 Every child at Heatherton has a Form Teacher whose primary role is to support their pupils’ development.

-These teachers are supported by the Headteacher, the Deputy Head and the Head of Pastoral Care who monitor the day-to-day academic and pastoral progress of each child.
+These teachers are supported by the Headteacher, the Deputy Head and the Pastoral Lead who monitor the day-to-day academic and pastoral progress of each child.